joshk418/p4-discord-changelist-trigger/README.md

 This is a small Golang program that is intended to be executed by Perforce triggers.
 When a new changelist is submitted to the path specified in the trigger, changelist details (change #, files changed, the user who submitted the change) are posted to a Discord channel via webhook.

-My personal use case was to broadcast new changes made to a Unity project that myself and a friend are working on.
+My personal use case: a friend and I are working on a hobby Unity game project, and I wanted all new change information to be broadcast to a Discord channel so we were both aware of all changes.

 # Requirements